CMASCenter/Spatial-Allocator/docs/Release_Notes/README.md

     -   Gapfilling Surrogates
     -   Merging Surrogates

-### New Features Added in June/July 2005The source code for the Spatial Allocator has undergone significant revision.
+### New Features Added in June/July 2005

+The source code for the Spatial Allocator has undergone significant revision.
 The main executable, mims_spatial.exe, has been divided into separate utilities for surrogate processing and spatial allocation (srgcreate.exe and allocator.exe), and the supporting source files have been reorganized, with many functions now residing in their own modules.
-All supporting source files that are not associated with external librari
-es have been placed in a library called libspatial.
+All supporting source files that are not associated with external librari es have been placed in a library called libspatial.
 These changes allow for better full-life-cycle mainten ance of the software.